AmiraliFamili/CardGame/README.md

     7. players : is a directory that is used for creating, deleting and modifying player files using InputOutput class.

     8. decks : is a directory that is used for creating, deleting and modifying deck files using InputOutput class.

+    9. test : is a directory which contains all the test suites sufficient for unit testing the entire project, to check, validate and test the functionality, availability, correctness and robustness of the entire project, further information is available inside the README.md file inside the test directory.